kdbinsidebrains/site/_features/03-tables.md

 ## Overview

-_Table Result_ view is most powerful and complex part of the plugin and have set of elements and toolbars:
+_Table Result_ view is the most powerful and complex part of the plugin and has a set of elements and toolbars:

 ![tablesPreview](/assets/images/features/tables/tablesPreview.png)